The Clear Edge

 Option 4: Build cash reserve (3 months operating expenses)

-Monthly cash flow analysis reveals the gap.
-Most founders stop there.
-Here’s exactly how to free trapped capital and deploy it for return.
+Monthly cash flow analysis reveals the gap, and most founders stop there—here’s how to actually free trapped capital and put it to work.

-Move 1: Fix Payment Terms (One-Time, Ongoing Effect)
+Move 1: Fix Payment Terms to Shorten Cash Collection Cycles

-Review current payment terms across all revenue streams.
-Identify opportunities to accelerate cash without losing clients.
+Your task is to review current payment terms across all revenue streams and identify where you can accelerate cash without losing clients.

 Standard Terms Ladder:

-Each step up the ladder = 15-25 days cash acceleration
+Each step up the ladder gives you 15–25 days of cash acceleration.

 • Only offer Net‑30 if the client requires it (large company procurement)

-• Build into contract template now (affects all future deals)
+• Build this into the contract template now (affects all future deals)

 • Offer an incentive to switch: 2–3% discount for credit card payment

-• If the monthly opportunity cost > the discount cost, offer it
+• If monthly opportunity cost > discount cost, offer it

 Example: